Aaron Bummer

-Aaron James Bummer (born September 21, 1993) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
+Aaron James Bummer (born September 21, 1993) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago White Sox.

 Amateur career

-Bummer attended Sunrise Mountain High School in Peoria, Arizona and was drafted by the New York Yankees in the 31st round of the 2011 MLB draft.
-He did not sign and played college baseball at the University of Nebraska–Lincoln.
+Bummer attended Sunrise Mountain High School in Peoria, Arizona, and played for the school's baseball team.
+He was drafted by the New York Yankees in the 31st round of the 2011 MLB draft.
+He did not sign with the Yankees and enrolled at the University of Nebraska–Lincoln to play college baseball for the Nebraska Cornhuskers.

-In 2013, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was named a league all-star.

-In 2014, as a junior at Nebraska, he went 7–5 with a 3.34 ERA in 15 starts.
-After the season, he was drafted by the Chicago White Sox in the 19th round of the 2014 MLB draft.
+In 2013, Bummer played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was named a league all-star.
+In 2014, as a junior at Nebraska, he had a 7–5 win–loss record with a 3.34 earned run average (ERA) in 15 games started.